-SYRACUSE, N.Y. - A reinsurer told a federal court in New York on May 29 that a reinsured's reasoning behind its motion for reconsideration is without merit because the recent decision the reinsured cites breaks no new ground (Utica Mutual Insurance Company v.
-Clearwater Insurance Company, No. 13-cv-01178, N.D.
+SYRACUSE, N.Y. - A reinsurer told a federal court in New York on July 8 that its reinsured's discovery requests are overly broad and ambiguous (Utica Mutual Insurance Company v.
+R&Q Reinsurance Company, No. 13-cv-01332, N.D.
 N.Y.).

 NEW YORK - Arguments made by a group of plaintiffs seeking relief from a ruling by the U.S. Bankruptcy Court for the Southern District of New York enforcing a sale order and injunction against suits against General Motors LLC (New GM) raise no issues that haven't already been considered and rejected by the court, New GM argues in a brief filed July 6 (In re: Chapter 11 Motors Liquidation Co., et al., f/k/a General Motors Corp., et al., No. 09-50026, S.D.
 N.Y.
 Bkcy.).

 NEW YORK - A New York justice handed plaintiffs 60 days to stipulate to the reduction of a $190 million asbestos verdict, saying in an opinion posted July 7 that a pending appellate case could assist both parties (Santo Assenzio v.
 A.O.
 Smith Water Products, Robert Brunck v A.O.
 Smith Water Products, Paul Levy v.
 A.O.
 Smith Water Products, Cesar Serna v A.O.
 Smith Water Products, Raymond Vincent v.
 A.O.
 Smith Water Products, Nos.
 190008/12, 190026/12, 190200/12, 190183/12, 190184/12, N.Y.
 Sup., New York Co.).